Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 All our services are registered by Chariott.

 ##### The Wheelchair Assistant Applications

-This application takes care of the software implementation corresponding to the person arriving at the car, getting in ,driving, getting out and leaving the car.
- - When a person approaches the car, the car lowers itself, opens the front and the back doors.
-The seat and the steering wheel get adjusted in order for the person to get in.
- - A mechanical setting (ramp or a crane) can be used for getting the wheelchair inside the car.
- - Once the person gets in, the seat and the steering gets adjusted back for driving, while closing the backdoor.
- - On reaching destination, the car is lowered.
-As the backdoor opens,the wheelchair is retrieved.
- - The seats and steering get adjusted for the person to get out of the car.
-Once they"re out, everything gets readjusted to normal position.

-##### Run the use case

 #### Hack Challenge - Extend the use case